 Saving different versions of a file at regular intervals is one option, but that’s incredibly time-consuming and you will quickly generate a vast number of files.
 An alternative is to append automatically imported values in your Excel workbook, generating a historical log of changes to data.
 This allows you to:

 - Track trends and data changes over time

 - Keep a record of old data entries from specific points in time

 - Build an automated workflow that pulls fresh data from multiple Excel workbook(s) into a central spreadsheet

-How to append Excel and create a historical track of data
+How to append Excel data automatically:

 Step 1: Install Sheetgo

 Click +Create workflow and then Connect to create your first connection.